 General Motors Summer Job

-One year before graduating from North Carolina State University, Steve Hines participated in the General Motors Student-Intern Summer Program in Detroit.
+In the summer of 1968, one year before graduating from North Carolina State University, Steve Hines participated in the General Motors Student-Intern Summer Program in Detroit.

 The assignment: